Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

 We consider the 2D, steady flow in a $(x,z)$ cross-section of an infinitely wide duct, where $x$ is the along-channel coordinate and $z$ the coordinate going from the bottom to the top of the duct.
-The flow velocity is $\vec{v}=(u,0,w)$.
+The fluid velocity is $\vec{v}=(u,0,w)$.
 The flow is described by the continuity and the steady Navier-Stokes equations with the Boussinesq approximation for an incompressible fluid:

-with $p$ the pressure and $\rho'$ the variable part of the total density.
-The reference density $\bar{\rho}$ is related to the total density $\rho$ and the varying part $\rho'$ by $\rho = \bar{\rho}+\rho'$, with $\bar{\rho} \gg \rho'$.
-A linear equation of state relates the density $\rho$ to, for example, salt concentration or fluid temperature.
+\CB{where $p$ is the pressure and $\rho'=\rho-\bar{\rho}$ is the variable part of the total density, with $\bar{\rho} \gg \rho'$.
+In the reference frame of the inclined duct, the gravity vector is $\vec{g}=(g \sin\theta, 0, -g \cos \theta)$.} A linear equation of state relates the density $\rho$ to, for example, salt concentration or fluid temperature.
 In this way, the density $\rho$ is also governed by a steady transport equation:

 We define the non-dimensional variables denoted by a tilde such that